 If a young maiden couldn’t choose between two suitors, on Halloween night she took a pair of hazelnuts, and giving each for one of her beaus, she then tossed them in the fire.
 The nut that burned the brightest or popped the loudest indicated which man was to be hers.
 In England, this night became known as Nutcrack Night.

-Throughout the years, other plants and herbs also were associated with this holiday.
-In Mediterranean countries, prior to the fourteenth century, rosemary was placed over the cradle of babies to protect them, not just on Halloween, but year round.
-It was often burned with juniper and thyme as a means of cleansing a room of witches and bad spirits.
+Throughout the years, other plants and herbs have also been associated with this holiday.
+In Mediterranean countries, before the fourteenth century, rosemary was placed over the cradle of babies to protect them, not just on Halloween but year-round.
+It was often burned with juniper and thyme to clean a room of witches and bad spirits.
 Rue was hung from doorways and windows to ward off evil spirits and prevent them from entering the house.

-Salvia, which is also known as meadow sage, was considered a symbol of immortality.
+Salvia, also known as meadow sage, was considered a symbol of immortality.
 When planted on graves in cemeteries, this perennial was believed to give the dead “eternal life.”